Chairman of Town Hall Committee

 I have a great passion for local history so use my skills and knowledge to help people particularly with family history projects.

 If anyone wants to speak with Sue, she is available in the Town Hall from 4.00pm - 6.00pm on Tuesday 17th September, Tuesday 24th September and from then onwards the 1st, 3rd and 4th Tuesday of the month.
 Just pop in for a chat.

 t: 01579 383687

-I am 54 years old and I am married to Karina.
-I have two grown up daughters from a previous marriage and two lovely grandsons.
+I am in my mid-fifties and married to my wonderful wife, Karina.
+I have two grown up daughters and two grandchildren.

 My wife and I have lived in Callington since 2011 and are proud to call it our home.

 I am an experienced Councillor, having served for many years in the area where I grew up.
 I am now privileged to be able to serve my new home town.